 5. Discuss the concept of sustainability in food production.

 The module describes the scientific knowledge required to understand the applied ecological aspects that constitutes agricultural production systems.
 This module will provide students with an awareness of the impact of agriculture and food supply systems on the environment.
 The module is designed to highlight issues in the human food chain including the globalisation of food markets, the homogenisation of production systems, sustainability, environmental impacts of agricultural and aquacultural intensification, agricultural policy development, public concerns with food production and health, animal welfare , and future consumer and population demands on the food production industry.

-Impact of policy on systems and the environment
+Effects of agricultural intensification on the environment

 |Skills Type||Skills details|